 Not Recommended Items for Education in CV

-- High school information if you’ve completed a university degree (we’ll cover this more in a bit)
+- College information if you’ve completed a university degree (we’ll cover this more in a bit)

-- GPA on CV, especially if it is too low
+- Marks on CV, especially if they're too low

 - Graduation year or dates in school, especially if it is more than a decade in the past.